ViktorMathe/hangman-game/README.md

 Bugs:
 1. I made an if/elif/else statement to the options if the user put different input then for example 1,2,3 it will raise an error and retry it but if the user put the wrong input the code just executed.
+I had to use a while loop with a try statement to sort it out.